On this page

 Scholarship distribution:

-- Pacific Peoples students: 14 per cent of scholarships were awarded to Pacific Peoples students, on average, in 2022 and 2023
+- Pacific Peoples students: 13% of scholarships were awarded to Pacific Peoples students, on average, between 2022 and 2024.

 These scholarships provide valuable financial support, helping students succeed in their academic journey at Massey University.